Nature & Outdoor

 The “Idols Lake” is the most important archaeological site in the Park, where it is collected one of the most conspicuous testimonies of the ancient Etruscan cult.
 Located in Ciliegeta (1380 m), south of the top of Mount Falterona and a few hundred meters from the Arno river spring, it is geographically the central point connecting the Tuscan and Emilian Apennines.

-In the VI century BC, the Etruscans considered Mount Falterona sacred and therefore threw their offers into the lake of Ciliegeta, near the sources of the Arno river.
-From 1838 until today, numerous Etruscan finds have been found, some of which are kept at the British Museum in London and at the Louvre in Paris.
+In the VI century BC, the Etruscans considered Mount Falterona sacred and therefore threw their offers into the lake of Ciliegeta, near the source of the Arno river.
+From 1838 until today, numerous Etruscan relics have been found, some of which are kept at the British Museum in London and at the Louvre in Paris.

 - La Verna Sanctuary

-The limestone cliff culminating in Monte Penna rises abruptly from the bed of clay on which it floats: the rocks are covered by the forest, preserved in its rich variety for almost eight centuries of Franciscan management, that saw the forest as an expression of the power of God to be respected and venerated.
+The limestone cliff culminating in Monte Penna rises abruptly from the bed of clay on which it floats: the rocks are covered by the forest, preserved for almost eight centuries of Franciscan management, that saw the forest as an expression of the power of God to be respected and venerated.

-But the Sanctuary of La Verna is also a place deeply imbued with religious spirituality, here in 1224 St. Francis received the Stigmata, and always here the Saint had the opportunity to contemplate the profound link between man and natural creation that will be then a distinctive feature of his preaching.
+But the Sanctuary of La Verna is also a place deeply imbued with religious spirituality, here in 1224 St. Francis received the Stigmata, and had the opportunity to reflect upon the profound link between man and natural creation that would become a distinctive feature of his preaching.

-The “Casentinesi forests, Monte Falterona and Campigna National Park” can be explored in many different ways: from normal hiking to mountain biking, from long spiritual paths to trekking along the Apennine ridges.
+The “Casentinesi forests, Monte Falterona and Campigna National Park” can be explored in many different ways: from normal walking to mountain biking, from long spiritual paths to hiking along the Apennine ridges.

-For all lovers of long and challenging excursions, we recommend you to consult the interactive map on the official website, purchase the Park Path Map, or choose from the many indications available on the paths.
+For those who are interested in more challenging excursions, we recommend to take a look at the interactive map on the official website or purchase the Park Path Map.

-Among these, we point out the hike between the beech woods of Badia Prataglia that goes up in the direction of the Hermitage of Camaldoli and passing through a small and enchanting valley covered by a spectacular beech forest.
+Among these, we point out the hike between the beech woods of Badia Prataglia that goes up towards the Hermitage of Camaldoli, passing through a small, enchanting valley covered by a spectacular beech forest.

-Finally, do not miss the nature trail dedicated to the “Abete Bianco“, whose path takes place inside one of the most beautiful and best-preserved fir wood of the Park, an artificial forest with a dark and majestic appearance, inside which are housed floristic species of considerable scientific importance.
+Finally, don’t miss the nature trail dedicated to the “Abete Bianco“, located inside one of the most beautiful and best-preserved fir wood of the Park.
+It is an artificial forest with a mysterious appearance, inside which can be found floristic species of considerable scientific importance.

-It goes from the visitors center dedicated to the geology and thermal baths in the village of Bagno di Romagna to the one dedicated to the Apennine Fauna in Premilcuore, passing by the many botanical gardens set up inside the Park territory.
+From visitors centres dedicated to geology and thermal baths in the village of Bagno di Romagna, to the one dedicated to the Apennine Fauna in Premilcuore, passing by the many botanical gardens set up inside the Park territory.